UK animal research regulation

 See also European Regulation.

-* Household products have not been tested on animals in the UK since 2011 and such testing will be formally banned this year (2015).
+* Household products have not been tested on animals in the UK since 2011 and such testing was formally banned in 2015.
 Cosmetic testing on animals was banned in 1998 in the UK.